AryaHisma/garbage-classification-web/README-en.md

 **Garbage Image Classification** is an AI-powered web application capable of classifying waste into three main categories: **Plastic**, **Glass**, and **Metal**.

 Users can upload a photo of waste through the browser, and the system will automatically classify it based on the trained model.
-The model was trained using **FastAI** and deployed on the web using **TensorFlow.js**, enabling it to run directly in the browser without additional servers.
+The model was trained using **FastAI** and deployed on the web using **ONNX Runtime Web**, enabling it to run directly in the browser without additional servers.

 ---